 Who killed Captain C.A.Daver?

-Join us for the 4rd annual Murder at Fort Concho event.
-Modeled after the board game Clue, Murder at Fort Concho give participants the opportunity to play detective for a night.
-Listen to the alibis, search for clues, and help Miss Terri Salva solve the whodunit.
+Modeled after the board game Clue, Murder at Fort Concho gives participants an opportunity to play detective for a night.
+Listen to the suspect’s alibis, search for clues, and help Miss Terri Salva solve the whodunit.